PonderingGrower/status.im-mining/README.md

 }
 ```

-Once that exists you can simple run `terraform plan` and then `terraform apply` if you like what you see.
+Once that exists you can simply go into the `terraform` directory and run `terraform plan` and then `terraform apply` if you like what you see.

 # Structure